XiaoSong9905/dgemm-knl/README.md

 Include DGEMM code tunned for KNL.
 The purpose of this code is to demonstrate how to tune a general GEMM algorithm for a specific hardware (i.e. Intel KNL).
 Thus the implemented GEMM do not cover the case where input is not multiply of kernel size.

+The code is mostly based on [1] and [2] with further modification based on the hyper-parameter choice.

 ## Notice to UC Berkeley CS267 student